WPI-CollabLab/Lab-Website/README.md

     npm install
     ```
   4. Modify config.js, especially:
-    * Default admin credentials, generally should be set by sysadmin or president to their information.
+     - Default admin credentials, generally should be set by sysadmin or president to their information.
-    * Default passphrases, there's three and they should be changed from their default
+     - Default passphrases, there's three and they should be changed from their default
-    * cookieSecret, this should be random, I recommend generating a twelve character string from random.org or equivalent.
+     - cookieSecret, this should be random, I recommend generating a twelve character string from random.org or equivalent.
-    * nukeOnRestart, this should be set to false.
+     - nukeOnRestart, this should be set to false.
-    * externalPort, this should be set to 80.
+     - externalPort, this should be set to 80.

   5. Add iptables rules to block communication to the server from anywhere but localhost on the configured internalPort (default: 8080)

-    `sudo iptables -A INPUT -p tcp --destination-port 8080 -j DROP`
+    'sudo iptables -A INPUT -p tcp --destination-port 8080 -j DROP`

-  6. Start the redis server:
-    ```
-    redis-server &
-    ```

-  7. Start with ForeverJS
+  6. Start with ForeverJS

     forever start index.js